 published by the American Counseling Association Foundation (ACAF) in 2010

 , with Dr. Jane Webber is Terrorism, trauma and tragedies: A counselor’s guide to preparing and responding (3rd edition).
 T

-he 4th edition will be underway in spring 2015 with revised format and contents to be available in January 2016 with a modified title
+he 4th edition is underway in spring 2015 with revised format and contents to be available in summer 2015 with a modified title (Disaster mental health counseling:

 Current research interests include theoretical integration and teaching as we enter the Post-Theoretical era, responding to crises, treating trauma, and veterans' issues.